sornas/site-v2/website/pages/ncpc_en.md

 # NCPC 2020

 Here follows some information about the Nordic Collegiate Programming Contest 2020.
+The contest will be held at November 7.

 * Registration will open soon
 * [General information about NCPC](https://nordic.icpc.io/#ncpc)